omrfrkcpr/cookease-app/README.md

 - 🥇 As a user, I want to be redirected to the home page if I enter a non-existent URL or try to access an undefined page.
 - 🥈 As a user, I want to see a message informing me about the redirection and have the option to manually navigate to the home page.

   Task-1 = Design and implement the not found page layout using styled-components.
-Ensure it has a visually appealing design with clear messaging.
+Ensure it has a visually appealing design with clear messaging.<br>
-  Task-2 = Implement functionality to redirect users to the home page after a certain time period.
+  Task-2 = Implement functionality to redirect users to the home page after a certain time period.<br>
   Task-3 = Display a message informing users about the redirection option.

 **Additional Requirement:** 💥